What is the Court of Protection?

 In order to make things easier for our clients, we can act as a professional Deputy.
 Appointing a professional Deputy ensures that there is somebody on your side who fully understands the legal procedures.
 It should also give you complete confidence that the affairs will be handled properly.

 The procedures involved in making an application to the Court can be confusing and the nature of the application will determine which forms are required.
-In the majority of cases the following forms are required:-
+Read our Guide to Court of Protection Documents where we explain more about the forms required.

 It is important that the forms are completed correctly and to know exactly what powers you need to apply for.
 Our Court of Protection specialists can advise you on your application and can help you fill out the forms correctly.